dymmond/esmerald/docs/dependencies.md

 Using dependencies is quite simple, it needs:

 1. Uses `Inject` object.
-2. Uses the `Injects` object to, well, inject the the dependency into the handler.
+2. Uses the `Injects` object to, well, inject the dependency into the handler.

 ### Some complexity